ArdoBarbosa/Recipes/README.md

 # odin-recipes
-This project is a collection of recipes build with HTML only, it has the purpose of testing my understanding of HTML basics.
+A collection of recipes build with HTML to test my knowledge of HTML basics.